GaudiTeamB/Cucumber_MAVEN_JAVA_NodeJs_Javascript/README.md

 3) the Gulp Server should be installed and configured.
 In case you need to install it, follow these instructions:

-   a) Install webpack and gulp: npm install webpack gulp -g
+   a)Create a folder called 'Evolve' in your desktop.
+Then from the cmd line, cd to that folder and install webpack and gulp, by executing the following command: npm install webpack gulp -g
-      b) Download this repsitory from https://github.com/GaudiTeamB/gb-front-end-time-measurent.
-      c)) Run: npm install
+      b) Download this repsitory from https://github.com/GaudiTeamB/gb-front-end-time-measurent and unzip it in the Evolve folder created in the previous step. c)) Run: npm install
       d) Open a command line and run gulp: >gulp
       e) Open a second command line and run gulp server >gulp server
       f) You will be able to connect to http://localhost:8080 and see the site.
       g) Press CTRL C and when promted for Yes/No, enter "Yes"

- 4) Unzip the Cucumber_NodesJS zip file in your Desktop
+ 4) Unzip the Cucumber_NodesJS zip file in the Evolve folder which was created in your desktop.
  5) from the DOS Command Prompt, cd to the unziped Cucumber_NodesJS folder and run the command "npm install".
 But before executing the npm install command, make sure the package.json file exists under the unziped folder.
 After executing the npm install, a folder called nodes_module should have been created in the current directory